 No

 Mount Inglismaldie is rated as a hard difficulty hike.
-This challenging trail requires good physical fitness and hiking experience due to its steep terrain and significant elevation gain.
+This trail requires good physical fitness and hiking experience due to challenging terrain, significant elevation gain (approximately 1,067 m), and route-finding skills.
+Some scrambling sections and rocky terrain are expected.

 Didn't find your answer?